 - Hobby and recreational supports

 Humanim’s Personal Support Services works with over 125 consumers living independently in their homes by teaching a variety of daily living skills and opening the door to both community and peer integration.
 Our Direct Support Professionals work closely with families to ensure that the services we offer to our customers are tailored to the individual’s unique situation.

-Humanim is proud to offer transportation services to clients in its Human Services programs who do not have access to a safe mode of transportation.
-Humanim’s transportation vehicles are carefully regulated, and our transportation staff is highly trained in providing safe, inclusive, and comfortable transportation to all Humanim clients.
-We are committed to ensuring that no person is excluded from participation or denied benefits of the transit serves we offer.
-This policy is consistent with the requirements of the 1964 Civil Rights Act.
+Humanim is proud to offer transportation services to individuals in its Human Services programs who do not have access to a safe mode of transportation.
+Humanim’s transportation vehicles are carefully regulated, and our transportation staff is highly trained in providing safe, inclusive, and comfortable transportation to all Humanim individuals.
+We are committed to ensuring that no person is excluded from participation in transportation services on the basis of race, color, national origin, or limited English proficiency, consistent with Title VI of the 1964 Civil Rights Act.
 You can read our Title VI statement policy here.